How to Choose a Real Estate Agent - Selling guide

 - Yes, I see you have brought local market reports, how are they relevant for my home?

-- What was the average days on market (DOM) record for your recent listings?
+- What were the average days on market (DOM) for your recent sales?

 - How would you describe my home to buyers?
 What are its best features?

-- What could I do to substantially add value prior to a sale?
+- Is there anything you’d advise to substantially add value prior to a sale?

 - How will you use digital media to market my home?

-- How do you handle challenges, such as a sale falling through or receiving fewer bids than expected?
+- How have you handled challenges like a sale falling through or receiving fewer bids than expected?

-- What costs will I incur (such as commission, marketing costs and other fees)?
+- What costs should I anticipate (such as commission, marketing costs and other fees)?

-We’d also highly recommend checking agents’ references, i.e. their past and current clients.
-Ask if you can talk to homeowners who they’re currently selling homes for and find out what they’re like to work with.
+We’d also highly recommend checking agents’ references, checking reviews, past clients and looking at their social media presence.
+Also ask if you can talk to homeowners they’re currently selling homes for.

 Treat your first meeting with the agent like a job interview, and have some questions prepared.